-Travel with an ostomy is a concern for many ostomates.
-Issues of going through security, privacy during the journey and in the destination area are some of the recurring and disturbing thoughts.
-It can make many avoid travel altogether.
+Traveling with an ostomy is a concern for many ostomates.
+Having issues when going through security, privacy and hygiene during the journey and in the place of destination are some recurring and disturbing thoughts, causing people to avoid traveling.
 The long-term effect of this self-imposed travel ban is self-isolation and its associated problems.
-With good planning however, travel need not be a nightmare.
+The correct planning can prevent these disturbances and improve the traveling experience.

-For security considerations, there are many sources of guidelines on how to do this successfully.
+For security considerations, certain guidelines now exist on how to do this successfully.
 In the U.S, Transportation Security Administration (TSA) has clear information for traveling ostomates.
-This include:
+It includes:

 - Informing the TSA staff that you have an ostomy pouch.